• Skip to primary navigation

 swordfish with seasoning rub

-• Heat grill or grill pan to medium high flame.
-Don't move the fish after it's on the grill.
+• Put fish in the pan or bbq grill and don't move it right away.
 Let it cook about 3 minutes before trying to move it.
 With a metal spatula, gently, to avoid the swordfish breaking in half, flip the fish and cook the other side for another 3 minutes.

-How to choose the best Swordfish?
+How to choose the best swordfish?

 Prevention magazine states there is more of a risk of cross contamination if you rinse or wash your fish.
 It is not necessary and is more important that the fish is cooked to the proper temperature to kill any bacteria.